 Perhaps more than any other industry, events have always benefited from influencer marketing.
 Inviting people other people want to see is a timeless strategy for filing rooms and creating buzz.

 Like most marketing projects, one of the first questions you should ask is: why are we here?
 Social influencers are already at your event.
 The key to success is amplifying their voices and adding in new ones with a plan that supports your event’s strategic objectives as you collaborate to enrich the global network’s value via education, entertainment, and engagement.

-Why is social influencer marketing so hot right now?
+Why is social influencer marketing for events so hot right now?

 It may be hot, but it’s definitely not new.
 People have been affected by social influencer event marketing for centuries.
 So why now?

 As more and more people block ads, marketers are looking for ways to authenticate their brands using trusted voices: real life stories.
 That’s where social influencers come in.

 A newer trend is to focus on smaller micro-influencers to build big engagement.